emilecantin/emilecantin.github.io/_posts/2019-12-16-this-javascript.md

 layout: post
 title:  "`this` in Javascript: finally an explanation that makes sense"
 description: >
-  Never quite got "this" in Javascript?
+  Never quite got «this» in Javascript?
 Or you get it, but you're not sure how to explain it to other devs?
-Here is the explanation that will finally make it "click".
-The phrase "execution context" only appears once, I promise.
+Here is the explanation that will finally make it «click».
+The phrase «execution context» only appears once, I promise.
 categories: web javascript
 ---